Bob’s purpose as a natural connector is to bring people together for the greater good.

-Professionally, Bob’s diverse background doesn’t fit into any boxes, but it is all related.
-He has been fortunate to have always worked with people in meaningful situations, and often where some creativity, originality and big thinking is involved.
-Currently, he is CEO and Co-founder of Relationship Matters – working closely with his wife Kim – helping develop training and support for professionals world-wide in different forms of therapy and education.
-This involves developing relationships with various global partners, co-creating a multitude of contracts, editing books and presentations, and helping keep Kim sane while navigating the complexities of a vast diversity of inspiring projects.
+Currently, he is CEO and Co-founder of Relationship Matters – working closely with his wife Kim Barthel – helping develop training and support for professionals world-wide in many different forms.
+This involves developing relationships with various global partners, co-creating a multitude of contracts, editing resource materials and presentations, and navigating the complexities of a diversity of inspiring projects.

 From 2001 to 2014, Bob was Co-founder and Principal of Sequoia Energy, developing responsible renewable energy projects.
 Sequoia initiated and developed large-scale wind energy projects on both sides of the Canada/US border and run-of-river hydro in British Columbia.
 InBC, Bob worked with several First Nations bands, most notably in partnership with the St’at’imcNation for over 3 years.
 During his time with Sequoia, Bob’s greatest joy and focus was on understanding and helping to nurture healthy community dynamics and partnerships.

 From 1992 to 2001, Bob worked in the field of education in the Canadian Arctic.
 He had many roles, living in remote communities across Nunavut.
 Bob worked 4 years with Inuit teenagers.
 He initiated and spent 2 years managing a privately run, positive home setting for senior high school students from remote communities.
 Before that, initially as a volunteer, he spent 2 years supporting a larger regional Inuit highschool residence that was managed at the time by the Kivalliq Divisional Board of Education.